Obony/alx-higher_level_programming/README.md

 ##**PYTHON**

 Starting out on Python as my first high level language!

-The rest of the languages, such as, Javascript, Ruby, PHP, HTML, CSS are joing this bandwagon.
+The rest of the languages, such as, Javascript, Ruby, PHP, HTML, CSS are joining this bandwagon.